movidius/ncsdk/docs/c_api/mvncGetResult.md

         unsigned int lenResultData;
         retCode = mvncGetResult(graphHandle, &resultData16, &lenResultData, &userParam);
         if (retCode == MVNC_OK)
         {   // Successfully got the result.
-The inference result is in the buffer pointed to by resultData printf("Successfully got the inference result for image %s\n", IMAGE_FILE_NAME);
+The inference result is in the buffer pointed to by resultData. printf("Successfully got the inference result for image %s\n", IMAGE_FILE_NAME);
             printf("resultData is %d bytes which is %d 16-bit floats.\n", lenResultData, lenResultData/(int)sizeof(half));